 Often times freelancers and small businesses will go above and beyond for their clients.
 Trying to provide the high-touch level of service that larger companies cannot compete with.
 In doing so, I've seen plenty of small businesses leave out project expenses from their proposals.
 Again, most likely because they are scared of losing out on the clients business.

-Sometimes this can get real akward down the line.
-Either your going to spend your own money on these project expenses, or it's going to be a really akward conversation with the client asking for more money.
+Sometimes this can get real awkward down the line.
+Either your going to spend your own money on these project expenses, or it's going to be a really awkward conversation with the client asking for more money.

 I remember when I was starting out my own small business building custom websites for weddings.
 Hosting a website on the internet usually costs around $7-$30 a month.
 When I was starting out and getting a few clients, I would often leave costs like this out of the proposals because I was certain on making the experience as great as possible for my clients.
 Since then I've learn that this is a bad idea.